LineageOS/hudson/README.markdown

 * `name`: the user-friendly name of the device - e.g. `Galaxy S III (International)`.
 * `has_recovery`: (*optional*) whether or not the device has a separate recovery partition.
 Defaults to `true`.

+### roomservice-main-device-repos.json
+`roomservice-main-device-repos.json` is used by roomservice to figure out the initial repository to download for a specific device.
+It is used for non-deps-only mode downloading during lunch targets.
+Only the main repository should be specified (the respository where the `AndroidProducts.mk` and `lineage.dependencies` files for the device reside).
+All further repositories are downloaded by roomservice through the regular process of processing `lineage.dependencies`.